-We are very pleased to present you with Chino Commercial Bancorp's Annual Report, for the year 2016.
-As you will read, this has been a profitable and productive year for the Company, with the Bank reaching record levels of Deposits, Loans, Revenue and Net Profits.
-This year the Company also paid out a record 20% stock dividend to its shareholders.
-With this stock dividend combined with previous stock splits and dividends, an original purchase of 100 shares of stock in our Initial Public Offering in 2000 would have increased to approximately 220 shares today.
+We are very pleased to present you with Chino Commercial Bancorp and Chino Commercial Bank's annual report, for the year 2017.
+As you will read, this has been a very good year for the consolidated Company and the Bank, which posted record levels of Deposits, Loans, Revenue and Net Profits.